Copyright and Course Reserves

 - The amount and substantiality of the portion used in relation to the copyrighted work as a whole; and

 - The effect of the use upon the potential market for or value of the copyright work.

-Instructors are responsible for obtaining permission of the copyright holder for materials that exceed fair use.
-Please note that out of stock or out of print does not mean the work is unprotected.
-Fair use tests apply to such materials unless they are in the public domain.
-Instructors who scan and mount their own electronic readings should include a copyright statement at the beginning of each protected document.
-The library uses the text below:
+Instructors are responsible for obtaining permission from the copyright-holder for materials they wish to place on electronic course reserve that the Libraries cannot license, and that exceed fair use.
+Please note that out of stock or out of print does not mean the work is not protected by copyright laws.
+Instructors who scan and mount their own electronic readings should include a copyright statement at the beginning of each document.
+The Libraries use the text below:

 Warning concerning copyright restrictions

 The copyright law of the United States (Title 17, United States Code) governs the making of photocopies or other reproduction of copyrighted material.

 Under certain conditions specified in the law, libraries and archives are authorized to furnish a photocopy or other reproduction.
 One of these specific conditions is that the photocopy or reproduction is not to be “used for any purpose other than private study, scholarship, or research.”
 If electronic transmission of reserve materials is used for purposes in excess of “fair use,” that user may be liable for copyright infringement.

 Additional Information and Contact